vidaud/seta/seta-doc/docs/faqs/faqs.md

 ??? abstract "How can I see the metadata information of the results file from the result list?"

     1. From the ^^Search^^ page.
-    2. Launch a search a new section with the results will appear below the search box.
+    2. Launch a search, a new section with the results will appear below the search box.
     3. Each item of the result list has an expand icon on the left corner.
 Click on it and the item will be expanded.
-    4. After the click it will be possible to see the ^^Metadata of the selected document Context and Diagram of Concepts^^.
+    4. After the click it will be possible to see the ^^Metadata of the selected document^^ and the  ^^Context and Diagram of Concepts^^.
     5. Under the ^^Context section^^ you can also expand the full text by  just clicking in the ^^plus^^ icon.

 ??? abstract "How can I use the Diagram of Concepts?"

     1. From the ^^Search^^ page.
-    2. Launch a search a new section with the results will appear below the search box.
+    2. Launch a search, a new section with the results will appear below the search box.
     3. Each item of the result list has an expand icon on the left corner.
 Click on it and the item will be expanded.

     After the click it will be possible to see the ^^Diagram of Concepts^^ of the expanded item.

     The ^^Diagram of Concept^^ list can be drag and dropped on the search bar and set this way the search query.

 ## Communities